vd4mmind/vivlib/README.md

 ### Final Disclaimer

-Extensive testing and version increments for this package is not being done.
+Internal testing and version increments for this package is not being done.
 So use it at your own risk!